-The 9th of June 2014 was the day when the territory of IZOLYATSIA in Donetsk was seized by representatives of the DPR terrorist organization and turned the foundation’s premises into a terrible prison in occupied Donbas.
+The 9th of June 2014 was the day when the IZOLYATSIA premises in Donetsk were seized by a terrorist organisation, the so-called ‘Donetsk People’s Republic’, and the Foundation’s site was turned into an appalling prison in the occupied Donbas.

 From the moment of its foundation until 2014 the Foundation worked in Donetsk and strove to create systemic changes in local communities through artistic practice.
 From the first events, which only attracted a few dozen volunteers, to large-scale projects which were visited by thousands of people from Donetsk as well as guests of the city from different countries, we tried to go as far away as possible from the phenomenon characterised by the Foundation’s name: the social, economic, cultural and mental isolation of the Donbas.

 The continuity of this process was disrupted by Russian aggression, as a result of which IZOLYATSIA lost its home in Donetsk.
 Much like other displaced people, the Foundation changed its place of residence, and transformed its work alongside this.
 Based in Kyiv, we undertook research, realised projects, organised residencies and opened exhibitions both in the furthest-flung corners of Eastern Ukraine and in global capitals.
 We continued to work with the idea of isolation, which had taken on new meaning because of the war: in part, the isolation of Ukrainian politicians and opinion makers from a balanced and complex peace process.